 Bernie Sanders isn’t my leader.
 Nor is he the father of this liberal uprising.
 He is, instead, as he accurately stated must be the case, a manifestation of a grass roots movement.
 That movement was Occupy.
 And now it is us.

 Occupy was an echo in the public square of the conversations we’ve been having for years in our living rooms, our dorms, at the bar, in our churches.
 It pared those conversations to their core: The 1% is plundering the 99%.
 It’s them against us.
 “Class Warfare.”
 It’s a term conservatives have for good reason mocked, because a war was indeed waged, quietly, under the radar, and it proved to be an easy battle to win as long as the 99% were unaware that they had been placed in the crosshairs.
+But Occupy spoke the truth.
+It removed our blinders and presented us with the truth.
+Our ire rightfully rose.
+Then so did we.

 You and I — not Occupy or Bernie Sanders — are the wave.
 And this primary was the sound of that wave crashing to shore.

 As a Yellow Dog Democrat, I had for years refused to acknowledge the party’s apathy toward people like me.
-I instead clung to the hope that they still cared about working men and women.
+I clung to the assumption that they still cared about working men and women.
 Until this winter.
 That was when Bernie Sanders challenged a corporate sycophant, and the party establishment sided en masse with the sycophant.

 I’m a nobody from the middle of Texas.
 I vote.
 I donate small amounts to campaigns when I can afford it.
 I blog.
 I tweet.
 That’s it.
 But I’ve come to realize that it’s time to fight.
 It’s time for all of us to fight.
 It’s time to take our country back.